Mounds (candy bar): History

+In 1932, during the economic downturn of the Great Depression, while many other candy manufacturers around the country cut back on product quality in order to stay afloat, and others were forced to close down entirely, Peter Paul instead made the unusual decision to not only retain their products' quality, but also to double the size of the Mounds bar, now selling two bars in one package, at the same price of 5 cents, in the hopes that such a bargain would be too good for consumers to ignore.
+They also switched from tin foil to cellophane packaging to improve sales appeal.
+This gamble proved extremely successful; just two years later the company built a $60,000 dollar extension to the plant to meet demand, invested in yet more new machinery, and introduced a new candy bar called "Dreams", a milk chocolate version of the Mounds.
+By 1935, Peter Paul had become the largest consumer of coconut in the world.

 During World War II, Peter Paul was faced with severe shortages of sugar and coconut, which had been shipped from the Philippines before war broke out.
 The company instead began sourcing coconut from the Caribbean using its own fleet of small vessels for transportation of coconut supplies to the United States.
 Nicknamed the "Flea Fleet", these seven ships were small enough to avoid detailed scrutiny by German naval vessels operating in the Caribbean and yet carried sufficient supply of coconut to keep Peter Paul in operation during the war.
 Rather than sacrifice quality, the company discontinued some of its lesser selling brands and concentrated production on the Mounds candy bar.
-Over the years, Peter Paul added several products to its line, including the Almond Joy candy bar (1946) and York Peppermint Patties (1940).
+Over the years, Peter Paul added several products to its line, including the Almond Joy candy bar (1946) and York Peppermint Patties (1972).

 Cadbury and Peter Paul merged in 1978, and Hershey Foods purchased the company's U.S. operations in 1988.

 Mounds, Almond Joy, and other Peter Paul confections were manufactured in Naugatuck, Connecticut, from the early 1920s until 2007.
 In 1950, Peter Paul Candy Manufacturing Company built a larger plant in Naugatuck to produce its confections.
 Following its acquisition of Mounds and Almond Joy in 1988, The Hershey Company continued to manufacture Mounds and Almond Joy at the Peter Paul plant, before moving the manufacturing operation to a more modern plant in Stuarts Draft, Virginia, in 2007.
 At the time of the move, the 250,000 square foot Naugatuck plant was operating at 40% capacity.

-A limited-edition Mounds Island Orange candy bar was introduced in 2006 with orange-colored and orange-flavored coconut but did not last long.
+In 2006, a limited-edition Mounds Island Orange candy bar was briefly produced, featuring bright orange colored coconut filling, which was also orange flavored.